 Lake Shore Drive Remodel – Rough Trades 2

 Take a tour of the “rough trades” stage inside the walls and floors of an incredible Lake Shore Drive condominium.
-Architect Amy Scruggs shares the next step in a series where she shares the thinking behind a total redesign of a 1920s Chicago co-op and some of the challenges of remodeling in a city high-rise on the lake.
+Architect Amy Scruggs shares the step-by-step thinking behind a total redesign of a 1920s Chicago co-op and some of the challenges of remodeling in a city high-rise on Lake Michigan.

 In this update we look at making a primary bath and bedroom more proportionate; the beauty of copper piping; peeling back layers of flooring; finding a way to put in new windows; creating a hidden door in an elevator vestibule; creating symmetry through arches and the joy of using architecture to continue existing design details through to a seamless renovation.